altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Ah, really, what a book nerd--!!"<br/>

-The next day, Regis cleared his tabs.
+The next day, Regis cleared his tabs.<br/>

-There was only one carriage trip a day, so Regis spent the night at the guard post before returning the next day.
+There was only one carriage trip a day, so Regis spent the night at the guard post before returning the next day.<br/>

 When he opened the door to his room,